1

 Slithering Hummus Bites

-Friends often ask me to make my hummus dip for parties.
-One year at Halloween, I decided to take it further by piping it into phyllo shells and topping it with olives and roasted red peppers to make creepy creatures. —Amy White, Manchester, Connecticut
+Friends often ask me to make my hummus dip for Halloween potlucks.
+One year, I decided to take it further by piping it into phyllo shells and topping it with olives and roasted red peppers to make creepy creatures. —Amy White, Manchester, Connecticut

 Scary Hairy Caramel Apples